InfOmics/EasyCircR/README.md

 ### 6. Further analysis and Shiny

 EasyCirc provides a Shiny app to visualize the connection between circRNA-miRNA-gene.
-The app includes multiple types of filter, the ability to save filtered results in csv/excel and the possibility to further investigate reconstructed circRNAs.
+The app includes multiple types of filters, the ability to save filtered results in csv/excel and the possibility to further investigate reconstructed circRNAs.